 That’s why I launched The Selling On Camera Master Class: to help sellers master the art & science of connecting with customers on-camera with techniques I learned as an actor transitioning from stage to screen!

-Here’s a sample from the 10 Video + Coaching Course:
+Here’s a sample from the self-paced video course:

-The Selling On-Camera Master Class was designed specifically to help you become a confident and compelling salesperson on-camera – one who customers will remember and choose to do business with.
+The Selling On-Camera Master Class was designed specifically to help you become a confident and compelling salesperson on video – one who customers will remember and choose to do business with.

 You’ll Learn how to: